 This is developed as you do pad work, and it is a combination of the skills we have mentioned so far; balance, coordination, focus, and distance which are essential if you want to be able to time properly.
 As you improve these skills when doing your pad work, your timing will naturally increase and get better.
 When in combat, being able to time your strike is what determines how effective the strike is.

 Another skill you develop when doing pad work is speed.
 If you use pads for striking, such as when punching, you will improve your hand speed because you are continually practicing punching.
-Other skills we have mentioned such balance, coordination and focus are vital to increasing your speed.
+Other skills we have mentioned such as balance, coordination, and focus are vital to increasing your speed.

 You must be punching with the correct technique, and as you train with pad work your speed will naturally increase.
 This is important when in combat, the quicker you punch the harder it is to defend, simple.